-A bold vision for Sydney’s food future
+FoodLab: a new vision for Sydney’s food

 The Australian supermarket industry is dominated by just two colossal companies.
 An increasing number of Sydney’s bars and restaurants are owned and operated by just one mega hospitality group… and now they have Melbourne in their sights.
 Multinational fast-food chains continue to pop up on every second Aussie corner, and everything from our milk and soft drink to breakfast cereal and chicken is owned and branded by a select few.

 As these corporate giants continue to expand and grow their already mind-boggling market share, our small, independently-owned food businesses are being priced out of the game, unable to match the formidable and boundless resources of big business.
 And as Australia’s food industry becomes more commercialised and depersonalised, the consumer is becoming increasingly detached from the provenance of their food.

 Imagine if things could be different.
 Imagine if your local supermarket was owned and operated by people who shared your post code.
 That the cafes, restaurants and food shops you frequented were run by local people who represented the unique, culturally diverse and vibrant flavour of your city or suburb.
 This is the vision that a new pilot partnership in Sydney is working towards – and they’re making some very promising progress.